PURPOSE & OBJECTIVE

 SKILLS & QUALIFICATIONS

 Because Assistant Community Managers assist the entire pool of managers, they must be flexible, be able to follow directions, be attentive to detail, be able to prioritize assigned tasks and manage their time, and be able to work with many different personalities.
 They must be proficient in Microsoft Windows, Word, Excel, and Outlook.
-They must possess good verbal and written communication skills, and have excellent customer service skills.
-They must have a positive attitude, a desire to constantly learn, and a desire to eventually become a Community Manager themselves.
+They must possess good verbal and written communication skills and excellent customer service skills.
+They must have a positive attitude, a desire to learn constantly, and a desire to become a Community Manager themselves eventually.
 They must be reliable and dependable, on time, and have reliable transportation.
-A high school diploma is required and some college is preferred.
+A high school diploma is required, and some college is preferred.

 THIS POSITION REPORTS TO

 An Operations Supervisor

 An Assistant Community Manager spends 80% of their time in a professional office environment.
 20% of their time is spent on-site in communities assisting Community Managers.